Altar Flowers/Altar Guild

 The active members of the Altar Guild are supported by an informal auxiliary “Friends of the Altar Guild” who assist the Altar Guild by hanging wreaths, draping the cross, moving flowers, carrying items in and out of storage, donating communion wine, and filling pew candles among many other tasks.

 Altar Guild meetings, preceded by communion in the chapel, are held the first Wednesday of each month from September through May.
 At these meetings members share information, volunteer to set up and take down services, and plan for the coming month.
 Please contact us for further information.

 St. Monica’s Guild

 St. Monica’s Guild is an organization of St. Andrew’s women and our ministry focuses on women and children.
-We often make donations to various organizations that support women and children, but

-the main ministry we have chosen to support is providing “Welcome Bags” to the St. Monica’s Home in Lincoln.
+The main ministry we have chosen to support is providing “Welcome Bags” to the St. Monica’s Home in Lincoln.
 The home provides substance abuse treatment for women, many of whom arrive with nothing more than the clothing on their backs.
 We provide a handmade bag containing new towels, toiletries, and a note of encouragement to assure that their basic needs are met when they arrive for treatment and they know that they are not facing the upcoming challenge alone.

 Volunteering at Services

 There are many other ways to volunteer your time and talents to make worship time welcoming and fulfilling.
 Here are some of the ways to volunteer during service:

 - Lay Eucharistic Ministers – assist clergy in distribution of communion